Berlin Makes the Money Go Round

 Digital and disruptive – these are the key concepts that innovators are bringing to the crusty banking landscape.
 Entrepreneurs want to make financial structures and processes easier and more transparent, applying automation to things like loans, payments, or investment models, merging ideas with tech to make purchases and trade faster and more convenient.
 This drive is revolutionizing the finance sector all over the world, and in Berlin in particular.
 The Berlin startup map shows over 400 fintechs.

 Investors are keen.
 In 2018 and 19, fintechs (financial services technology companies) in Berlin gathered approximately 1.8 billion Euro in investment and venture capital, which is 70% of all investment made in German fintech in that period.
+In 2020 it was another 342 million, and in the first half of 2021 a staggering 1.6 billion.
+This puts Berlin in fifth place in the global city ranking for fintech investments, behind San Francisco, London, New York and Palo Alto.

 Over a third of all German fintechs are based in Berlin.
 Some of the first companies to set off this trend were the crowd-investment platform Companisto, fintech company builder Finleap, and the online bank N26.
 Raisin, Ratepay, Solarisbank (spawned by Finleap), and Trade Republic soon followed.